Applications for financial advice grants close on 31 May 2018.

 The Government will take advice from the IAP on this issue once it is formed.

-The first step will be to consult with industry on the Terms of Reference which will commence in the near future.
+The first step will be to consult with industry on the Terms of Reference which has now been finalised for relevant share classes.

 Many of these recommendations have already been addressed (e.g. for low interest loans and capping management fees).
 Others will be addressed during the implementation phase of the Business Adjustment Program.